How to Install the PnP PowerShell Module for SharePoint Online?

 Update PnP PowerShell for SharePoint Online

 How do I update PnP PowerShell?
-To update the PnP PowerShell, run:
+To update the PnP PowerShell, run the following:

 Update-Module -Name "PnP.PowerShell"

-This will download the latest PnP PowerShell module and install it on your local machine.
+This will download and install the latest version of PnP PowerShell module on your local machine.

 update pnp powershell